-3. Staffing Requirements - Staffing Plan: (Weighted Value = 20 points)
+4. Staffing Requirements - Staffing Plan: (Weighted Value = 20 points)

 - a.
 Staffing Plan Narrative Key Personnel: The proposal must describe the key personnel assigned to this program, specifically who will provide: - 1.
-Direct Implementation: identify the staff who will be dedicated to providing the direct technical assistance and serve as primary contact to the HCOs.
+Direct Implementation: identify the staff who will be dedicated to providing the patient services and/or coordinating external referrals.
 The applicant must indicate that adequate staff and time are allocated to manage the services to be provided. - 2.
-Project Supervisor/Manager: identify the staff who will supervise or manage any staff providing direct technical assistance and project implementation and who will serve as the primary contact for the Department.
+Project Lead: identify the staff member who will coordinate any staff providing direct patient services, technical assistance and project implementation.
+This person should serve as the key point of contact with the Department and the TA Vendor.
+This staff member must be dedicated at minimum 0.25 FTE to the project.